tholonia/iching_cli/book/intro/content/iching_intro.md

 Because the four cardinal points define the framework and do not make up the dynamic part of the circle, there are exactly 60 points on the circle.

-This is just like the ancient Babylonian clock, which introduced the idea of the 60-second minute and the 60-minute hour.
+- This is just like the ancient Babylonian clock, which introduced the idea of the 60-second minute and the 60-minute hour.
 The modern argument is that they used 360 as a basis because it represented their estimate for the number of days in a year, but this lazy reasoning presumes the ancient Babylonians, who were the masters in their day of navigation, architecture, agriculture, astronomy, and government, never bothered to actually count the days in a year, or worse, just ignored the extra days at the end.
 The reason the ancients used 60 is because 60 is one of the most fundamental numbers that drives nature, given that it is the product of the first three primes… 2<sup>2</sup>×3×5, and 2<sup>2</sup>×3=12, which is why we have a pair of 12 hours to the day, just like the Ancient Egyptians and Chinese developed.
-I will save you the embarrassingly myopic explanation offered by traditional modern thinking as to why and how these two cultures came up with the same system.
+I will spare the reader the embarrassingly myopic explanation offered by traditional modern thinking as to why and how these two cultures came up with the same system.

+- Here is what you can do with 2, 3, and 5

+- $2 × 3 × 5$ = 6 × 5 = **30**
+- $2^2 × 3 × 5$ = 4 × 3 × 5 = **60**
+- $2 × 3^2 × 5$ = 2 × 9 × 5 = **90**
+- $2^3 × 3 × 5$ = 8 × 3 × 5 = **120**
+- $2^2 × 3^2 × 5$ = 4 × 9 × 5 = **180**
+- $2 × 3^3 × 5$ = 2 × 27 × 5 = **270**
+- $2^3 × 3^2 × 5$ = 8 × 9 × 5 = **360**

+- I suspect this is why they used 360 degrees, 60 minutes, 60 seconds system, and given that 360 divided by $2 × 3 ×5 = 12$, this is probably why they created the 24 hours day as two 12 hour cycles and created the 12 signs in the sky.

-While the numbers are not sequential, each pair of opposites equals 63
+While the numbers are not sequential, each pair of opposites equals 63.
 I have added the octal (base 8) value because it is far more clear.
-Base-8, if you are not familiar with it, is simply a number system that is based on the eight values 0, 1, 2, 3, 4, 5, 6, 7.
+Base-8, if you are not familiar with octals, it is simply a number system that is based on the eight values 0, 1, 2, 3, 4, 5, 6, 7.
 This means when you are counting and you get to 8, you have to start with the double digits, so our base-10 number 8 in octal is written as “10”.

 <center><img src='../Images/decoct.png' style='width:70%'/></center>

 The beauty of using octal numbers for the I Ching is the number itself is telling you what trigrams it’s made of.
 For example, hexagram 12 (001100) is octal **o**14 (we use ‘o’ for octal numbers).
 Hexagram 12 is composed of two trigrams: 001 and 100.
 We convert from binary to octal: b001 = o1, and b100 = o4.
 Then we simply put the two numbers next to each other to get o14.
 This ability to add numbers just by putting them together only works when converting binary base<sub>2</sub>, octal base<sub>8</sub>, hexadecimal base<sub>16</sub>, base<sub>32</sub>, or any base that is a power of 2.
-Perhaps that is why some ancient Native American and Proto-Indo-European cultures chose to use the octal system.
+Perhaps that is why some ancient Native American and Proto-Indo-European cultures (allegedly) chose to use the octal system.

 Numbers are not as intuitive as images, so here are a couple of charts based on the above sequence that clearly show the self-similarity triad pattern of the sequence